j-sieben/PIT/README.md

 The code is free to use and I hope that you'll enjoy doing so.
 Should any errors occur, feel free to describe them here, I'll do my best to remove them.

+## Caveat
+This version of `PIT` has changed the interface in some respects to make it easier and more concise to use.
+Please read [Interface changes](Doc/interface_changes.md) for a full description of the changes.

 ## Usage
 The use of `PIT` is straightforward.
 I took care to create a dense and short interface for working with `PIT`, as I know that nobody likes to write long package and method names, especially in code areas that you need repeatidly.
 On the other side, I provide enough explicit methods not to bother you with repeated parameters like severity of a message or similar.
 Here's a code snippet of a minimal usage of `PIT`:
 ```plsql